-Even if opposition parties have spoken out against such racist remarks, it’s the silence of the Center Party and NCP that has some scratching their heads.
+Even if opposition parties have spoken out against such racist remarks, the silence of the Center Party and NCP has some scratching their heads.
 This changed on Monday, when NCP MP Ben Zyskowickz ( note: not by the head of the party, Petteri Orpo) finally reacts in tabloid Ilta-Sanomat to what Tynkkynen said.

 “The question is for how long the Perussuomalaiset party, which is a member of the government and has agreed to oppose racism [while in government], continuously offers the opportunity to political figures who incite people’s views against Islam and who are guilty of outright racism,” Zyskowickz said.

-In Finland, where such leadership is clearly lacking and is to blame for the stellar rise of an anti-immigration party like the PS and ever-public racism and bigotry, it’s encouraging that somebody like Zyscowickz reacts even if the NCP Youth made a similar suggestion in 2013 about legalizing hate speech.
+In Finland, where such leadership is lacking and is to blame for the stellar rise of an anti-immigration party like the PS and ever-public racism and bigotry, it’s encouraging that somebody like Zyscowickz reacts even if the NCP Youth made a similar suggestion in 2013 about legalizing hate speech.

 One of the matters we have noticed in Finland are the countless we-have-zero-tolerance-for-racism proclamations by all political parties.
 This is fine but we need to go much further and enact laws that have teeth and will ensure that nobody in Finland, irrespective of his or her background, becomes a target of racism and bigotry as today.

-The European Network Against Racism (ENAR), a Brussels-base NGO, published a shadow report on Afrophobia earlier this year.
+The European Network Against Racism (ENAR), a Brussels-based NGO, published a shadow report on Afrophobia earlier this year.
 It made the following recommendations that could improve the plight of migrants and minorities in this country:

 - Establish an equality body responsible for dealing with discrimination cases within employment.